awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 }
 ```

-From this information, you can determine that the sign\-in attempt was made by an IAM user named Alice, as shown in the `userIdentity` element\.
+From this information, you can determine that the sign\-in attempt was made by an IAM user named `JaneDoe`, as shown in the `userIdentity` element\.
 You can also see that the sign\-in attempt failed, as shown in the `responseElements` element\.
-You can see that Alice tried to sign in to the Amazon SNS console at 5:35 PM \(UTC\) on July 8, 2014\.
+You can see that `JaneDoe` tried to sign in to the Amazon SNS console at 5:35 PM \(UTC\) on July 8, 2014\.

-### Sign\-in Failure Event Caused by Incorrect User Name<a name="hiddensecurity"></a>
+## Example Sign\-in Failure Event Caused by Incorrect User Name<a name="hiddensecurity"></a>

 The following example shows a CloudTrail log entry for an unsuccessful sign\-in event caused by the user entering an incorrect user name\.
 AWS masks the `userName` text with `HIDDEN_DUE_TO_SECURITY_REASONS` to help prevent exposing potentially sensitive information\.